EDUCBA Logo

 For a new user, it becomes difficult to understand the conditional formatting by using the formula for it.

-• In case you are using the excel table method or standard formatting option, and if you need to enter a new ROW within range, the shading for alternate ROW would not be done automatically.
-You need to do it manually.
+• If you use the Excel table method or standard formatting option and need to enter a new ROW within range, the shading for alternate ROW will not automatically be done.
+It would be best if you did it manually.

-• The MOD function can be used for ROW’s and COLUMN’s as well.
-You need to modify the formula accordingly.
+• The MOD function can also be used for ROW and COLUMN.
+It would be best if you modified the formula accordingly.

-• The color of the ROW’s cannot be changed if conditional formatting is done.
-You need to do follow the steps from first again.
+• The color of the ROWs cannot be changed if conditional formatting is done.
+You need to follow the steps from first again.

-• If a user needs to highlight both even and odd groups of ROW’s, then the user needs to create 2 conditional formattings.
+• If a user needs to highlight both even and odd groups of ROWs, then the user needs to create two conditional formattings.

 • Use light colors for highlighting if the data needs to be printed.

-• For Excel 2003 and below, the conditional formatting is done by first clicking on the ‘Format Menu’ and then ‘Conditional Formatting.
+• In Excel 2003 and earlier versions, you can perform conditional formatting by clicking on the ‘Format’ menu and then selecting ‘Conditional Formatting.’

 Recommended Articles